PennyLaneAI/pennylane/doc/concepts/concept_embeddings.rst

 where :math:`N=2^n`, :math:`x_i` is the :math:`i`-th element of :math:`x`, and :math:`| i \rangle` is the :math:`i`-th computational basis state.
-In this case, however, :math:`x_i` can have different numeric data types; integer, floating point.
+In this case, however, :math:`x_i` can have different numeric data types, e.g., integer or floating point.
 For example, let's say we want to encode the four-dimensional floating-point array :math:`x=(1.0, 0.0, -5.5, 0.0)` using amplitude embedding.
 The first step is to normalize it, i.e., :math:`x_{norm}=\frac{1}{\sqrt{31.25}}(1.0, 0.0, -5.5, 0.0)`.
 The corresponding amplitude encoding uses two qubits to represent :math:`x_{norm}` as

 .. math:: | \psi_{x_{norm}} \rangle = \frac{1}{\sqrt{31.25}}\left[|00 \rangle - 5.5|10 \rangle\right].